timofeymukha/libWallModelledLES/README.md

 Each class is documented in the corresponding .H header file.
 This includes usage instructions, and, where applicable, formulas and references to literature.
-A tiny toy case can be found under tests/testCases/channel\_flow where the 0/nut file provides an example of setting up the boundary conditions.
-The article linked to in the beginning of the README also serves as documentation.

 ## Best practice guidelines ##
 This is intended to be a summary of tips based on the experience of the developers and users of the library.